 6th of June 2017, Münster, Germany

-EUNIS members and Congress delegates are invited to participate in a free pre-Congress workshop.
-We will explore the use of technology to transform the student experience both in terms of the student’s overall learning journey and the campus as a destination.
+The pre-Congress workshop explored the use of technology to transform the student experience both in terms of the student’s overall learning journey and the campus as a destination.

-Participants will be trained in Student Experience Journey Mapping (SXJM).
-Customer Experience Journey Mapping (CXJM) is used in many sectors (watch this short video from Oracle to find out more).
-We will be applying a version of the technique specially adapted for the HE sector.
+Participants were trained in Student Experience Journey Mapping (SXJM).
+Customer Experience Journey Mapping (CXJM) is used in many sectors.
 SXJM is easy to learn and can be adapted to any area of University life.
-You will gain insight into how your students perceive their interactions with you that shows you where your interventions can really make a difference to outcomes.
-It can be used with non-technical colleagues and will help you decide which projects are worth pursuing.
-Expect the workshop to be fast and fun and leave you ready to undertake SXJM in your own university.
+We gained insight into how your students perceive their interactions with us that shows where our interventions can really make a difference to outcomes.
+It can be used with non-technical colleagues and will help to decide which projects are worth pursuing.

-We will also take a look at the university campus as a destination and what we need to do to meet the needs of 21st century learning and teaching.
-This will be an opportunity to hear about experiences worldwide as well as what is happening in Europe.
+We also took a look at the university campus as a destination and what we need to do to meet the needs of 21st century learning and teaching.
+This was an opportunity to hear about experiences worldwide as well as what is happening in Europe.

-We have an award-winning design expert from Australia who will take you through a hands-on session in solving real world problems to improve the student experience in a typical campus space.
+We had an award-winning design expert from Australia who took us through a hands-on session in solving real world problems to improve the student experience in a typical campus space.

 EUNIS Pre-Congress workshop: European Student Card Conference 2017